smallmacro/DjangoBlog/README.md

   - Classes inheriting from class-based view have its default attribute and method as well as its default template name.
       1. `ListView` and `DetailView` will search for `<app_name>/<model_name>_viewtype.html`, while `CreateView` and `Update` will locate `<app_name>/<model_name>_form.html`, `DeleteView` will look for `<app_name>/<model_name>_confirm_delete.html`.
       2. `model = <Model_name>` is the same with `query_set = <Model_name>.objects.all()`, 'fields' will indicate the form fields in the `UpdateView` and `CreateView`
-      3. After creating a post, the `Post` should define its `get_absolute_url`toindicate the url that will redirect to.
+      3. After creating (`CreateView`)a post, the `Post` should define its `get_absolute_url`to indicate the url that will redirect to.
-      4. When updating and creating a post, need to set the author of the post  to the login user(Foreign Key) within the overriding `form_valid()`method
+      4. When updating and creating a post, need to set the author of the post  to the login user(Foreign Key) within the overriding `form_valid()`method.
+      5. `UpdateView` and `DeleteView` need to require the user authentication in which the author of post needs to be equal with the login user. `UserPassesTestMixin` and overriding `test_func()` do the job.